LeonidShamarin/PLStanSdrowia/README.md

 ## Description

+The task was to create a webpage layout in one day.
 This project aims to provide a health check system where users can monitor their health and book appointments with clinics.
 It includes features such as health assessment, clinic registration, and pricing information.

 ## Features